Feminist urbanism: Care work and gender roles

-Care-Work in the context of domestic environments, as defined by Silvia Federici, is a “form of gendered economic oppression and an exploitation upon which all of capitalism rests”.
+Care work in the context of domestic environments, as defined by Silvia Federici, is a “form of gendered economic oppression and an exploitation upon which all of capitalism rests.”
 Historically, the responsibilities of domestic work and reproductive labor have fallen exponentially heavier on women.
 This unjust and unequitable share of responsibilities have prevented women from pursuing goals and freedoms outside of domesticity.

 From the Stone Age to the pre-industrial societies, women were responsible for child-care and other domestic activities such as agriculture, cooking, cleaning, and making clothes while men engaged in hunting and building activities.
-These divisions came from biological aspects that made children more dependent of women while men had stronger physical compositions that made other activities less risky for them.
 As nomadic civilizations started to settle, technological developments guided communities into more complex systems of relationships, economics, and political organization, as well as an increased diversification of service needs and labor sectors.
 Since women were the ones who could birth and breast feed, childcare continued to be disproportionately put on women, while men were increasingly being liberated from reproductive and care-work responsibilities.

 With the Industrial Revolution, a rapid growth of settlements made the binary gender imbalance more dramatic, forcing women to limit their contribution to society to the boundaries of domestic environments.
-Federici claims that this “enclosure was made natural, as if domesticity was simply women’s inherent condition and desire”.
+Federici claims that this “enclosure was made natural, as if domesticity was simply women’s inherent condition and desire."
 The periods of this transition and the strategies of oppression vary from country to country, but the spatial division between residential and socio-economic centers and the unequal empowerment between men and women remain at the root of inequitable urban environments across the world.

 The economic growth and social stability of our societies is reliant on women as they give birth and raise the labor force, as well as take care of domestic environments.
 Women handle this type of work without receiving any compensation and are forced to give up other economic or professional opportunities.
 These limitations make women dependent on men for money, which has a direct effect on their freedoms and agency.
 Moreover, non-nuclear families also suffer from this inequality, as families led by a female partnership struggle to achieve economic stability with lower wages than men.
-Males that form a family also struggle to raise a family while balancing the labor demands put on this gender.
+Men that form a family also struggle to balance it with labor demands.